11 Best Free Recruitment Software Tools for 2026

 What is free recruiting software?

-Free recruiting software is any software tool that recruiters, hiring managers, and HR/TA teams use to streamline their recruiting workflow.
+Free recruiting software is any software tool that recruiters, hiring managers, and HR/TA teams use to streamline their recruiting workflow at no (initial) cost.

 What kinds of tools are considered free recruiting software?

-The following are different types of free recruiting software: video interviewing, sourcing tools, AI chatbots, virtual career fairs, recruiting CRMs, candidate assessment tools, and recruiting ATS’s.
+The following are different types of free recruiting software: free applicant tracking system, free interview scheduling apps, free video interview tools, candidate assessment tools, and free employee onboarding tools.

 What are some free recruiting software benefits?